harbik/splinify/README.md

-# Spline` Spline Represenations
+# Curve Splines
-The result of the spline fits is an array of knot locations, consist of curves as single input parameter values, and *N* ---for each dimension one--- coefficient values.
+The result of a`Splinify` spline fit is a `Spliny` `CurveSpline<K,N>` object ---a wrapper for an vector of knots, and fit coefficients--- with *K* the spline degree, *N* the space dimension of the curve spline.

-In this library these are represented by a `Spline<K,N>` object, with *K* the spline degree,
- *N* the space dimension,
- and containing two vectors,
- a vector *t*, containing the knot locations, and a vector *c*, containing the spline coefficients.

 For convenience, the following aliases have been defined: